 Investments represent a pool of assets held in a master trust and allocated to each member by units of participation.
 The Prince Edward Island Master Trust represents a contract between the members (contributors) and the trustee (Minister of Finance).
 All investments held by the Master Trust are classified as held for trading.
 Investments are designated at fair value through the statement of changes in net assets available for benefits.
 Investment purchase and sale decisions are based on their fair value in accordance with the Master Trust's Statement of Investment Policies and Procedures.

-2. Summary of Significant Accounting Policies (continued...)
+e) Investments (continued...)

 Significant accounting policies for the pool of assets held in the Master Trust consist of:

 (i) Investment transactions